franzinc/cl-honeycomb/README.md

     (with-span (component function &rest key-values)
        &body body)

 This wraps *body* in the specified annotation.
+This form returns the values returned by `body`.

 Use nesting to indicate subtasks, as shown in the example above.

 Both `component` and `function` must be strings.
 The component is